 William Lyon was the Chairman of the Board, President and Chief Executive Officer of William Lyon Homes, Inc., and affiliate companies which are headquartered in Newport Beach, California.
 William Lyon and his combined companies have produced more than 72,000 residential units spanning a history of more than 40 years.

 In June 1985, The William Lyon Company, along with another investor, acquired Miami-based Senior Corp and General Lyon is Chairman of the Board.
 In October 1987, Senior Corp acquired three separate companies from Pacific Lighting Corporation.
 In August of 1988, The William Lyon Company and General Lyon acquired the balance of the stock of Senior Corp.
 At the end of 1991, Senior Corp had remaining assets which include several large landholdings.

-In October 1987, William Lyon, along with several minority investors, acquired from Pacific Lighting Corporation, The Presley Companies, a home building company that operates in California, Arizona and New Mexico.
-In 1991, The Presley Companies had a successful initial public offering of its common stock and raised in excess of $70 million.
+In October 1987, William Lyon, along with several minority investors, acquired from Pacific Lighting Corporation, The Presley Companies, a home building company that operates in California, Arizona, and New Mexico.
+In 1991, The Presley Companies had a successful initial public offering of its common stock and raised more than $70 million.